dddrrreee/cs140e-win19/labs/lab10-shell/README.md

   6. How do we run multiple programs?

   7. How can `hello.bin` call the main program?
+For example, if it creates threads internally and does a `yield()` this will not be able to call the main scheduler.
+We might or might no like this behavior, depending on context.
+Similarly, for `kmalloc`, where each program will have its own private heap.
+(Sometimes nice for isolation, sometimes not so nice because of fragmentation.)

-Since we want to get you up and running in a couple of hours, we solve most of these issues either through gross hacks or simply ignoring them.
-The rest of the quarter will involve (among other things) eliminating these hacks and solving the associated problems to make the scheme less embarassing.
+There are more-or-less the problems we'd have to solve to make a full-on multi-user operating system.
+Since we want to get you up and running in a couple of hours, we solve most of these issues either through gross hacks or simply pretending they don't exit.
+The rest of the quarter will involve (among other things) eliminating these hacks and solving the associated problems to make the scheme less embarrassing.

+#### Some hacks and non-solutions:

 For today:

-  1. We statically link the code at a "known" address so that when we ship it over, your bootloader can simply copy it to that address without needing to fix up any absolute addresses your code references.
+  1. We statically link the code at a "known" address so that when we ship it over, your bootloader can simply copy it to that address and jump to it, without needing to fix up any absolute addresses the code references.
+(Note that relative addresses "just work" since they do not depend on the code's location.)

-  2. When the program `hello.bin` finishes on the pi, we echo back an agreed-upon string so that the Unix end knows to stop echoing output.
+  2. When the program `hello.bin` finishes on the pi, the pi-side sends an agreed-upon string to the Unix-side so that it will know to stop echoing output.<br></br>
-  (Otherwise it does not know if there's another character coming.)
+  Without some form of job-control the Unix-side has no insight into if the process finished or not or --- at the most concrete level possible --- whether to print a `>` character, signalling it can run a new command, or to wait to see if there's another character coming that it will need to echo.

   3. If `hello.bin` crashes, we are out of luck.
+We will be doing virtual memory fairly soon, which gives us a way to attack this problem.

-  4. We rewrite the `hello` code to eliminate reboot (which we have so far used as an `exit()`) and change `start.s` to not setup a stack pointer internally but instead just assume that it has one.
+  4. We manually rewrite the `hello.bin` code to eliminate `reboot()` (which we have so far used as an `exit()`), `uart_init()` (which will have already occured), and change `start.s` to not setup a stack pointer internally, but instead just assume that it has one.

-  5. inf-loop: you can actaully solve this easily (see extension).
+  5. inf-loop: you can actually solve this easily (see extension) even with non-preemptive threads.

   6. Multiple programs: just use your threads!
-You will need some way to know when a given thread is finished, but you can write the code as a client, or extend your threads package.
+You will need some way to track the address ranges that are in use, and some way to know when a given thread is finished.
+Both require less than 10-20 lines of code.

-  7. We ignore this problem; but its not hard to add by doing a form of dynamic linking (or using system calls).
+  7. Calling the main program: We ignore this problem for the moment, but will get to it fairly soon.
+The intuition is that its not hard to do so by using dynamic linking or using system calls (implemented using the `SWI` exception on the ARM).

-So, to summarize:
+#### What you will do

+##### What we do to binaries

+If you look in the `lab10-shell/hello-fixed` directory, you can see how we solve the above.
+To summarize the above:

- 1. We statically link each binary to a free address (the free range is defined in `shell-pi-side/pi-shell.h` and is just anything above the highest address we currently  use).
+ 1. We statically link each binary to a free address.
+The legal free range is defined in `shell-pi-side/pi-shell.h` --- it is all addressses above the highest address we have ever used in the code we've written so far and below what the end of the pi's physical memory is.

  2. We only run one program at a time so don't have to keep track of what is free or not in any kind of fancy way, nor which input/output is for/from which program.

  3. We rewrite the code to avoid any ugly problems such as trashing the shell's stack, reboots, or re-initializing the UART.
+You should examine the code and be able to describe what the changes are and why.

+##### What we do to send binaries

+At this point, I was hoping to triumphantly say you would simply use your bootloading code as-is, thereby vindicating my foresight and the generality of what you've done already.
+Unfortunately, while you *can* use your code with minimal modifications, I think it's probably better to strip the code down to something simpler.
+Doing so will be easier to debug, and will get around some of the issues in the original protocol, which actually has some race conditions, given the UART 8-character queue size.

+While you won't be using the code as-is, the understanding you gained from writing it the first time should allow you to create a custom protocol pretty quickly.
+Hopefully.

+I'd suggest the following modification to send a program:

+    1. The Unix-side shell code sends the pi-side an ASCII command (e.g., "run <program name>").
+You will do this even if you use your old code.

+    2. The pi side prints this (so you can double-check) and then does a

+    	put_uint(ACK)

+    forcing the Unix-side to wait until its ready.

+    3. The unix side sends:

+        put_uint(fd, version);
+        put_uint(fd, addr);
+        put_uint(fd, nbytes);
+        put_uint(fd, crc32(code, nbytes));

+   Where `version=2` (so you know what version of the boot protocol you are using and can extend it later).   `addr` is the location the code is linked at.   `nybtes` is the size as before.
+And we send a CRC32 of just the code.

+   4. The pi-side checks the address and the size, and if ok, sends

+	put_uint(ACK);

+   Otherwise it does a `put_uint` of the right error message.  **NOTE: you cannot print at this point since the Unix-side is expecting raw bytes.
+Doing so makes your code not work.**

+   5. The unix-side sends the code and an `EOT` and then waits for an `ACK`.

+        for(int i = 0; i < nbytes/4; i++)
+                put_uint(fd, code[i]);
+        put_uint(fd, EOT);
+        expect_val(fd, ACK);

+   6. The pi-side copies the code to `addr` (as before), checks the checksum, and if its ok, sends an `ACK` and then jumps to `addr`.

+The use of `ACKS` prevents the Unix-side from overrunning our finite-sized queue.
+The range checks and the checksums guard against corruption.

+We are sleazily running the code on our stack, so after you bootload, you can simply jump to it.

+At this point you will have a very simple shell!
+A full-featured one is a lot more code, but not alot more ideas.